jovotech/learn-jovo/tutorials/deploy-to-azure/README.md

 ### Project Configuration to host on Azure Functions

-To host your app on Azure, there has to be changes made to an existing file as well as create new ones.
+To host your app on Azure, you need to make some changes to an existing file as well as create new ones.

 Let's start with the existing one, which is the `index.js` file.

 You have to first import the `AzureFunction` class.
-Simply replace the `Lambda` with `AzureFunction` at the top of the file:
+For example, you can simply replace the `Lambda` with `AzureFunction` at the top of the file:

 ```javascript
 // index.js